 Next, you will travel to a location where you will read and sign the “Covid 19 Operations OSP”.

-You should use the rest of this day catching up on paperwork and training (such as Respirator Fit Test), and ensuring that parts are here or on order to support operations.
+You should use the rest of this day catching up on paperwork and training (such as Respirator Fit Test), and ensuring that parts and procedures are on hand or on order to support operations.

 Second Day: